REVOLUTION ~ SIDE B

 opening in the wall, This small opening was commonly known as the "eye of the needle", purposefully constructed for security reasons Mark 10:25).

-GOSPEL: Means “good news”.
-It should never be translated in any other way other than “good news”.
-Paul is correctly translated as saying “my good news”, not “my gospel”, as is also Jesus
+GOSPEL: Greek "euangelion" means "good news" or "glad tidings".
+It should never be translated in any other way other than this in modern English bibles.
+Paul is correctly translated as saying my good news , not my gospel , as is also Jesus

-himself correctly translated in Luke as “to proclaim the good news to the poor” Luke 4:18.
+himself correctly translated in Luke as to proclaim good news to the poor Luke 4:18.

-This is important because it demonstrates the common people secular focus of the New Testament message, rather than being about establishing a new religion.
+This is important because "good news" demonstrates the sinners and average people secular focus of the New Testament message, rather than being about establishing a new religion.
 It may be true that "good news" sometimes refers to the larger

 message and other times maybe not, but why not translate it into English properly as "good news"?